James Outman Player Props: Dodgers vs. Mets

 James Outman At The Plate

-- Outman leads Los Angeles in total hits (13) this season while batting .277 with seven extra-base hits.
+- Outman has a double, three triples, three home runs and 10 walks while batting .288.

-- Among the qualified hitters, he ranks 72nd in batting average, while his on-base percentage ranks 27th and he is 14th in slugging.
+- Among qualifying hitters in MLB action, he ranks 56th in batting average, 23rd in on-base percentage, and 18th in slugging.

-- Outman has had an RBI in six games this year (35.3%), including three multi-RBI outings (17.6%).
+- Outman has an RBI in six of 18 games this year, with multiple RBI in three of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.